 It was a test, he thought, a trial like those sent to make one into a saint.

 Perhaps all of the saints had seen something terrible.
 Maybe they had seen something so awful that they devoted their lives to God, able to endure anything rather than remember what they had seen.
-In Mexico, Jorge had seen a church with paintings of the saints, and the priest had a book with pictures showing how the saints had suffered.
-Jorge remembered one saint, standing with his arms outstretched even though his body was full of arrows.
-He had wondered who would shoot so many arrows into a saint, and how the man had lived with the pain.
-My God, thought Jorge, to live through such tortures without losing his faith that man must have seen something truly awful.
+In Mexico, a priest had a book with pictures showing how the saints had suffered.
+Jorge remembered one saint, tied to a table, his entrails being drawn through a slit in his belly onto a rotating rod turned by soldiers.
+Another saint stood, his arms outstretched even though his body was full of arrows.
+Jorge had wondered who would shoot so many arrows into a saint, and how the man had lived with the pain.
+My God, thought Jorge, to live through such torture without losing his faith that man must have seen something truly awful.
 For a long time the image of this saint had endured in Jorge’s mind, but now the girl had displaced him.
-Still, the image was enough to rouse him, and he managed to stand and walk back to the pool hall to find a telephone.
+Still, thinking of the saint was enough to rouse him, and he managed to walk back to the pool hall to find a telephone.

 Jorge prayed as he sat, but he did not close his eyes.

-The Rivers of Goshen will be finished soon.
+The Rivers of Goshen will be available soon.